Granatina/Template10-wiki/Docs-|-Bootstrapper.md

 The window wrapper class is documented elsewhere, however, it is important to understand what each window wrapper maps to a  window.
 The platform refers to this as a view, but since we call XAML pages views, this is confusing.
 We do not mean XAML view, in this case, we mean something that has a title bar.
 Something we typically call a window.

 Since an app can have more than one window, there can also be more than one window wrapper.
-The bootstrapper keeps track of the creation of windows and adds them to the static `ActiveWindows` collection in the window wrapper class.
+The Bootstrapper keeps track of the creation of windows and adds them to the static `ActiveWindows` collection in the window wrapper class.
 This occurs in the WindowCreated overload which is not available to developers using Bootstrapper.

 ###Window created